top of page

 Background

-She has served as spiritual leader for several congregations across the United States including the world’s first LGBT-founded Jewish synagogue.
+She has served as spiritual leader for several congregations across the United States including the world’s first LGBT-founded Jewish synagogue in Los Angeles, and the Hebrew Association for the Deaf in New York.
 She has designed dynamic and accessible learning programs for four religious schools, the largest pluralistic Jewish Day School in the United States, and the American Jewish University Graduate School of Education.
-She has consulted for film and TV studios including Netflix and Paramount, and was named a 2022-2023 Fellow by the Center for Rabbinic Innovation.
+She has consulted for entertainment studios including Netflix and Paramount, and has led inclusion programs for those in the fields of professional sports, construction, medicine, and technology.

 290222_701484008282_1435430315_o.jpg